 When you’re in the Midwest, you expect farmers to be there, and along with farmers, you get a vast array of farmers’ markets.
 Given the abundance of open-air markets, you can find local goodies to enjoy with your family.
 It’s worth noting that the City Market at the River Market has been in existence since 1857, so when you visit, it’s like becoming a part of history in the making.

-Moving to Kansas City allows you to explore the arts community in Kansas City is quite the journey in itself.
+Moving to Kansas City allows you to explore the arts community we have in Kansas City.
+It’s quite the journey in itself.
 The art scene has grown extensively over the past few decades.
 You and your family can enjoy everything from classical art to performance art.
 If you are more into contemporary art, that’s easy to find, too.
 Our Guide to KC Farmer’s Market will keep you up to date on the new schedules and options to grab local fruits, veggies, meats, and baked goods too.

 You would not believe the array of foods available in Kansas City.
 Yes, there is BBQ—lots of it.
 Our Guide to KC BBQ is worth bookmarking!
 You would not be hard-pressed to find various styles of pulled pork, brisket, ribs, and more.
 In Kansas City, you will find over 50 barbecue places to enjoy.
 Remember, it’s all about the sweet and tangy sauce in KC, so if the sauce is excellent, you’ll find even better cuts to enjoy.

 If barbecue isn’t your thing, you will also find an array of food from other nationalities.
 You can enjoy Italian American food at family-friendly Garozzo’s Ristorante.
 For a good steak, visit the Golden Ox on date night.
-When you have that craving for a good taco, stop on by the Carniceria y Tortilleria San Antonio just across the border in Kansas City, KS.
+When you have that craving for a good taco, stop by the Carniceria y Tortilleria San Antonio just across the border in Kansas City, KS.
 If French food is what you want, Kansas City, MO, has that, too.
 Waldo Thai has earned a reputation for delicious Thai food that is not to be missed.
 Our Guide to the Best Pizza in KC showcases the small mom & pop places that you may not have heard of, but are worthy of a pit stop no matter what part of town you’re in.

 A Few Last Words on Moving to Kansas City With Kids